dev-ng/ls-dl/README.md

 Easy, flexible, extensible.

 ## Registering module (library, agent, form,...) name
 Important is to register your library, agent, etc in the system to let properly show stack trace, control logging level and do correct tracing.
+Just do it in "Sub Initialyze()" of every module.

 ```lss
 	registerModule "YOURMODULENAME"